Rhiannon Langley’s Rhinoplasty Experience

 Day 4 Post Surgery

 Woke up feeling so much better, I think the laser shower helped me so much!
-I loved it so booked in again for another 2 more times!
-My cheeks, lips & eyes have gone down, I completely open my eyes.
-We went to the hospital today for a checkup, everything is looking good and I am recovering well.
-Dr Montien took some stitches around the nostrils out today, it was like a sharp pinch but nothing overly painful.
-I can finally see the difference in shape on the tip!
-After seeing my surgeon, I met a girl in the hallway who also had DR. Montien as her Surgeon, she told me she got her boobs and nose done at the same time!
+I loved it, so booked in again for another 2 more times!
+My cheeks, lips and eyes went down enough that I was able to completely open my eyes.
+We went to the hospital for a checkup and everything was looking good.
+Dr Montien took some stitches around the nostrils out, it was like a sharp pinch but nothing overly painful.
+I could finally see the difference in shape on the tip!
+After seeing my Surgeon, I met a girl in the hallway who also had DR. Montien as her Surgeon.
+She told me she got her boobs and nose done at the same time!
 Her bruising wasn’t as bad as mine but she also said how she wasn’t in pain and felt amazing!
 It was so good seeing someone else going through the same process as I was.
-I got my second session of laser shower today, I’m loving the results and so much bruising has gone down.
-Today I was feeling so much better we went to MBK, MBK is like a seven-story shopping mall, it has real and knock-off designer items.
+I was really starting to feel better, so much so we went to MBK.
+MBK is like a seven-story shopping mall that has real and knock-off designer items.
 It was so nice to finally feel happy and really get out of the room.

 Day 5 Post Surgery

-Feeling really good again.
-Flushing regularly is helping me breathe through my nose.
-We spent most of the day laying by the pool, (yes my face was covered) just another relaxing day.
-We also got a mani and pedi!
-My hairdresser’s nails were looking horrible from all the previous colour work so it was so nice to get pampered and it’s so ridiculously cheap.
+Flushing regularly at this point really helped me breathe through my nose and feel like I was making great recovery progress.
+We spent most of the days laying by the pool, (yes my face was covered) just having another relaxing day.
+My hairdresser nails were looking horrible from all the previous colour work, so it was so nice to get pampered and it’s so ridiculously cheap.
 It was so nice to finally get out of the hotel and do something again!
-I also had my last session of laser done, every day I’m looking and feeling so much better and I’m starting to love myself more and more!
-There’s still no pain, just annoying sleeping upright pattern.
+I also had my last laser session.
+I was starting to love myself more and more by this point!
+The pain hadn’t been present for days now, just annoying sleeping upright still.

 Day 6 Post Surgery

-The days are just getting easier and easier and I feel as if I’m looking more like myself again.
-I’m getting the cast-off tomorrow feeling super excited and nervous!
-Today we are going to the weekend market, it’s like 27 acres or something crazy like that!
-We didn’t last long though, it got too hot and crazy for me, everyone stares at you as well, it’s so uncomfortable but funny at the same time!
-I bought heaps of goodies for the house, chopping boards, bowls etc. (yes we declared the wood and got through customs with this)
+The days just got easier and easier at this point.
+I felt as if I was looking more like myself again.
+I was due to get the cast off tomorrow, so was feeling super excited and nervous!
+We decided to go to the weekend market, it’s like 27 acres or something crazy like that!
+We didn’t last long though, it got too hot and crazy for me.
+Everyone stares at you as well with the cast on, it’s so uncomfortable but funny at the same time!
+I bought heaps of goodies for the house, chopping boards, bowls etc. (yes we declared the wood and got through customs with this).

-I also have had a loss of taste and smell!
-I had no idea that this happened, at the start I gathered it was because there were so many tablets involved and I was so stuffy, that it must have been caused by that but apparently it’s just because the nasal passageways are blocked up, and most taste actually comes from your smell!
+I also had a loss of taste and smell!
+I had no idea that this would happen.
+At the start I gathered it was because there were so many tablets involved and I was so stuffy, that it must have been caused by it, but apparently it’s just because the nasal passageways are blocked up.
+I learnt that most taste actually comes from your smell!
 Crazy but just a heads up, this is normal haha!

 Day 7 Post Surgery

-And the cast is coming off woohoo!
-It’s really swollen, and numb, Dr. Montien said I won’t feel the tip for at least a couple of months.
+Today is the day the cast comes off woohoo!
+It was really swollen, and numb as to be expected.
+Dr Montien said I won’t feel the tip for at least a couple of months.
 Getting the cast off was the worst part of this procedure for me.
 Having a broken nose, being so swollen or not being able to see was nowhere near as bad as getting the plastic tubes the size of my pinky finger pulled out of each nostril!
-I didn’t even know they were up there, he removed the rest of the stitches then said I’m just going to pull the tubes out now, I was like oh yeah no worries, nothings hurt so far it’ll be fine, omgosh it was horrible!
-I felt like I had been punched right in the face, it was like a shooting pain right through my jaw to ear!
+I didn’t even know they were up there, he removed the rest of the stitches then and said I’m just going to pull the tubes out now.
+I was like oh yeah no worries, nothing has hurt so far it’ll be fine.
+Oh my gosh, it was horrible!
+I felt like I had been punched right in the face.
+It was like a shooting pain right through my jaw to ear!
 Horrible, absolutely the worst part of the entire surgery for me!
-So just a heads up if you’re thinking of undergoing rhino you will have tubes up your nostrils, whether you know it or not haha.
-It’s going to take around 2 months for the bone structure to set properly, and I have to keep pushing the nose slightly in the direction I want for the last 10% of perfecting it.
-The swelling will go down around 6months+.
+So just a heads up if you’re thinking of having a Rhinoplasty and require a similar surgical technique to what I had, then you will have tubes up your nostrils.

 – Photos 2 weeks post surgery